-The first stage includes the application for a Mining Lease.
-The Mining Lease Application (MLA) and the supporting Mining Proposal for the Great White Kaolin Project (GWKP) were submitted to the Department for Energy and Mining in February 2021.
-The Mining Proposal provides government and the community information on how the Project will interact with the environment and includes studies into the flora and fauna, hydrology, landscape, air quality, communities, businesses, traffic and infrastructure.
+The first stage involves the application for Mining Tenements.
+Applications for a Mining Lease (ML) and two Miscellaneous Purposes Licences (MPLs), supported by a Mining Proposal which described the Development, were submitted to the Department for Energy and Mining (DEM) in February 2021.
+The Mining Proposal defined the Proposed Development and provided government and the community information on how the Development will interact with the environment and included studies into the flora and fauna, hydrology, landscape, air quality, communities, businesses, traffic and infrastructure.

 DEM granted ML 6532, MPL 163 and MPL 164 ("Mining Tenements") in December 2021, subject to conditions based on environmental outcomes ("Mining Lease Conditions").

 The second stage in the approvals process is the preparation and lodgement of a management plan called a Program for Environment Protection and Rehabilitation (PEPR).

 Andromeda submitted the PEPR for the GWP in August 2022, following extensive stakeholder engagement and comprehensive environmental studies.
 The PEPR demonstrates how operations at GWP will comply with the conditions attached to Mining Lease 6532 and Miscellaneous Purposes Licence 164 and other regulatory requirements.

 Andromeda received approval of the PEPR for the GWP from DEM in March 2023.